Menu

 Content Strategy & Metadata Alignment

-Partnered with librarians to define content strategy, metadata structure, and relevance signals for research discovery.
+Partnered with domain subject matter experts to define content strategy, metadata structure, and relevance signals for research discovery.

 Discovery